MrGoofyDuck/KAP-BPCR/README.md

 # 🤱 KAP-BPCR — Predicting Birth Preparedness and Complication Readiness

 > **Binary classification of maternal health readiness among pregnant women in Ethiopia**
-> Course: Design and Analysis of Algorithms · Instructor: Dr. Mekia Shigute Gaso
+> Course: Design and Analysis of Algorithms

 ---